 What is a mill in a distillery?

-A mill in a distillery is an apparatus that uses hardened steel hammers that spin centrifugally around a motor-driven shaft inside of a screen, to pulverize grain and force it through the screen, resulting in a finer grist.
+A mill in a distillery features hardened steel hammers.
+These hammers spin around a motor-driven shaft inside of a screen.
+They pulverize grain and force it through the screen, producing a finer grist.

 What is mill crusher?